Estimate Time6 min

 Buy first, rent your current home until you sell

-If you’re comfortable becoming a landlord, you can buy first and rent out your current home to help make ends meet—and maybe even make a little profit.
+If you’re comfortable becoming a landlord, you can buy first and rent out your current home to help make ends meet—and maybe even make a profit.
 Short-term or month-to-month rentals are appealing to potential renters for many reasons, including for people like you trying to sell and buy a home at the same time.
-Or you can rent your home longer term, on a more traditional year-long lease, while trying to sell.
+You could also rent your home longer term, on a more traditional year-long lease, while trying to sell.

 In a slow market, renting your home might be your best option.
-Talk to other landlords so you know what you’re getting into.
-And be sure to let your tenants know the home is for sale and will occasionally need to be shown to potential buyers.
+Talk to other landlords to learn more, and be sure to let your tenants know the home is for sale and will occasionally need to be shown to potential buyers.

 Get organized, hit your goals